HackCommander/hackcommander.github.io/_posts/2024-04-08-vulnyx-diff3r3nts3c.md

 <div id='section-id-2-3'/>
 ## 2.3.
 Why does this arbitrary file upload exist?

-After opening the script that performs the data upload, we can see the following PHP code
+After opening the script */var/www/html/uploadData.php*, which is the one that performs the data upload, we can see the following PHP code

 {% include codeHeader.html %}
 ```php